Schistosomiasis: Chronic infection

-In long-established disease, adult worms lay eggs that can cause inflammatory reactions.
+In long-established schistosomiasis, adult worms lay eggs that can cause inflammatory reactions.
 The eggs secrete proteolytic enzymes that help them migrate to the bladder and intestines to be shed.
 The enzymes also cause an eosinophilic inflammatory reaction when eggs get trapped in tissues or embolize to the liver, spleen, lungs, or brain.
 The long-term manifestations are dependent on the species of schistosome, as the adult worms of different species migrate to different areas.
 Many infections are mildly symptomatic, with anemia and malnutrition being common in endemic areas.

 Intestinal schistosomiasis

-The worms of S. mansoni and S. japonicum migrate to the veins of the gastrointestinal tract and liver.
-Eggs in the gut wall can lead to pain, blood in the stool, and diarrhea (especially in children).
+The worms of S. mansoni and S. japonicum migrate to the gastrointestinal tract and liver veins.
+Eggs in the gut wall can lead to pain, bloody stool, and diarrhea (especially in children).
 Severe disease can lead to narrowing of the colon or rectum.

 In intestinal schistosomiasis, eggs become lodged in the intestinal wall during their migration from the mesenteric venules to the intestinal lumen, and the trapped eggs cause an immune system reaction called a granulomatous reaction.
-They mostly affect the large bowel and rectum, and involvement of the small bowel is more rare.
-This immune response can lead to obstruction of the colon and blood loss.
+They mostly affect the large bowel and rectum, and involvement of the small bowel is rare.
+This immune response can lead to colonic obstruction and blood loss.
 The infected individual may have what appears to be a potbelly.
-There is a strong correlation between morbidity of intestinal schistosomiasis and the intensities of infection.
-In cases of light infections, symptoms may be mild and can go unrecognized.
+There is a strong correlation between the morbidity of intestinal schistosomiasis and the intensity of infection.
+In light infections, symptoms may be mild and can go unrecognized.
 The most common species to cause intestinal schistosomiasis are S. mansoni and S. japonicum, however, S. mekongi and S. intercalatum can also cause this disease.